 This article describes how to stack a data set in Displayr and save your settings so that you can automatically re-stack your data set when your data updates.
+Stacking can also be described as going from wide to long format like:

 The output below shows the variables of a data set that have been stacked using common labels (blue) and manually stacked variables (pink):